 By Larry Penner

-Larry Penner is a transportation historian and advocate who previously worked 31 years for the U.S. Department of Transportation Federal Transit Administration Region 2 New York Office.
-This included review and approval of NFTA capital projects from 1984 to 2014.
+Larry Penner is a transportation advocate and writer who worked for the U.S. Department of Transportation Federal Transit Administration Region 2 NY Office for 31 years.